 Since it became operational in September 1960, the 45 MW HFR at Petten has been largely shifted from reactor materials testing to fundamental research and the production of medical radioisotopes.
 It provides about 60% of Europe's market for these.
 It is owned by the European Union's Joint Research Centre and operated by NRG under contract.
 In 2006, it was converted from highly-enriched uranium fuel to low-enriched fuel.
 In August 2008 it closed down to resolve a technical problem and restarted in mid February 2009, but with some chronic problems continuing.
 HFR's technical lifespan ends in 2015.

-A project has been initiated to replace it with a new reactor called PALLAS.
+NRG has initiated a project to replace HFR with a new high-flux research reactor called PALLAS located in Petten.
 In October 2009 cabinet recommended to parliament that a replacement reactor be built.
 In January 2012 the government approved the new PALLAS reactor and the Ministry of Economic Affairs, Agriculture and Innovation said that the government and the province of Noord-Holland would each provide €40 million for the design, procurement and licensing procedure.
-NRG expects licensing to get under way and to call for tenders soon.
-Three companies are expected to bid for this: Areva NP, INVAP and KAERI with Korea Power Engineering and Doosan), but no funds were available then and the bids lapsed in 2010.
+NRG will progress licensing and call for tenders.
+In 2008, three companies bid to supply the reactor: Areva NP, INVAP and KAERI (with Korea Power Engineering and Doosan), but no funds were available then and the bids lapsed in 2010.
 New bids will be sought.
 PALLAS is likely to be a pool type with about 55 MW power, delivering 300 full-power days per year.
 Design is to be completed in 2017 and construction by 2023.
 Cost is expected to be about EUR 500 million.

 A 2 MW pool-type research reactor is operated at the Delft University of Technology for Academic Research.